-A block is a line or paragraph of text in your script.
-When you type in a script, you're writing in a block.
-When you hit Return, you create a new block.
+A block is a single line or paragraph in your script.
+Each time you type, you’re writing in a block.
+Hit Return, and you’ve created a new one.

 Every block has a type.
 The block type controls how the block is formatted.
 You just set the block type and Scripto automatically sets the margins, the case, bold or underline formatting and so on.
 This way of writing feels a little odd at first if you're used to writing in Google Docs or Microsoft Word, but it's powerful.
 Once you get used to it, block types make it fast and fluid to write a document that looks like a script is supposed to look.